 As a digital decentralised currency, Bitcoin has advantages over traditional money:

-Fast transactions and low fees
+fast transactions and low fees

 Bitcoin isn’t subject to bank charges and government regulations.
 That means all transactions – including international ones – are fast and have minimal fees.
 Crucially, Bitcoin offers a solution for people in poor countries who don’t have access to a bank.

-While central banks create or reduce the supply of cash at will, Bitcoin’s supply will continue to decrease until a maximum of 21 million coins have been created.
+While central banks create or reduce the supply of cash at will, Bitcoin’s supply will continue to decrease until a maximum of 21 million coins has been created.
 This means its value will increase over time.

 Although blockchain is a public ledger where you can see all the transactions, it doesn’t record users’ identities, so your personal details can’t be shared with a third party.
 Transactions are very secure because the blockchain is virtually impossible to hack.